Join the Mailing List

 Time: Due to additional lodgment requirements, you must allow approximately 4-5 hours processing of the electronic application for registration.

-Documentation: Professionally prepared and presented documents in a quality secretarial register with “Company Register” embossed in gold on the front with the company name displayed on the spine of register.
-All our companies come complete with a Bank Account Kit, folding Common Seal, ABN Applications, six bound copies of the Constitution written and updated by our Corporate Legal Advisors as required.
+Documentation: Professionally prepared and presented documents in a quality secretarial register with 'Company Register' embossed in gold on the front with the company name displayed on the spine of register.
+All our companies come complete with a Bank Account Kit, ABN Application booklet, and six bound copies of the Constitution written and updated by our Corporate Legal Advisors as required.
 All documentation complies with the Corporations Act 2001.